abertschi/ad-free/README.md

 players.
 Muting commercials may not be supported and may result in a temporary ban.
 Use at your own risk.

+## Troubleshooting
+See [Troubleshooting](./troubleshooting/) section for help to get ad-free up and running.

+## Changelog
+- See [Changelog](./CHANGELOG.md) for a list of implemented features in new releases.

 ## Implementation notes
 ### Ad detection
 Advertisement detectors are modularized into implementations of [AdDetectable](./app/src/main/java/ch/abertschi/adfree/detector/AdDetectable.kt).
 An instance of `AdDetectable` can determine if a track being played is advertisement or not.